SAP-archive/teched2020-DEV267/troubleshooting.md

 8. **Test Recorder is not displayed in Web Browser**

     Deactivate popup blocker

+10. **Author or Genre popup is not opened**

+     Take care that you locate the button that is on the right side of the dropdown and not somewhere in between.

 9. **Docker: Error response from daemon: i/o timeout (Windows)**